Team-Probably/NOTAM/README.md

 - [x] Instant and easy access to all published NOTAMs
 - [x] Automatic map view generation whenever applicable.
 - [x] Automatic highlighting of various parts of the aerodrome such as runways, taxiways etc whenever they are closed or unserviceable.
+- [x] Automatic priority depending on the contents.
 - [x] Search and sorting of NOTAMs based on user input.
 - [x] Two step verification for administrator login.